Laurae2/Laurae/README.md

 Sometimes you will get strange errors (like a corrupted documentation database) on the first load ever on the package.
 Restart R to get rid of this issue.
 It does not show up anymore afterwards.

+# Printed text is missing after interrupting LightGBM / xgboost

+Write in your R console `sink()` until you get an error.

 # What is inside?

 | Utility | Function Name(s) |